meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam 2_Final Notes.md

 chlorophyll/plant sources, milk and meats
 # Energy Metabolism
-apoenzyme -- inactive form of enzyme cofactor -- substance that combines with an inactive form of enzyme
+apoenzyme -- inactive form of enzyme cofactor -- substance that combines with an inactive form of enzyme to activate it coenzyme -- organic cofactors
 ## Thiamine (B1)
 ### Functions
 metabolism of carbohydrates and branched chain amino acids